Thesavagecoder7784/Machine-Learning-Algorithms/README.md

 ## KMeans Clustering Algorithm
 1. Contains syntax of creating a basic KMeans Clustering Algorithm and predicting the outcome of the penguins dataset
-2. The application of the KMeans Clustering Algorithtm and  understanding how it predicts the type of penguin and visualizing the data and calculating the accuracy using silhouette smaple
+2. The application of the KMeans Clustering Algorithtm and  understanding how it predicts the type of penguin and visualizing the data and calculating the accuracy using silhouette samples